Book Review: The Happiness Trap

-If there is one book that I am constantly handing out to clients and having to repurchase, it is ‘The Happiness Trap’.
-At the heart of this book is the framework for ACT (pronounced ACT, not A.C.T.) which stands for Acceptance and Commitment Therapy.
-Within that are a series of metaphors, explanations and techniques that, when taken the time to utilise in your day to day, can have a rather profound effect on your life.
+If there is one book that I am constantly handing out to clients, it is ‘The Happiness Trap’.
+At the heart of this book is the framework for ACT.
+Pronounced ACT (not A.C.T), ACT stands for Acceptance and Commitment Therapy.
+With ACT, you’ll find a series of metaphors and techniques which can have a profound effect on your life.

 That’s a big claim, I know.
 For that, let me explain a little bit more about why this book is so important.